UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/full_scaffold.png)

-The above steps could have been simplified somewhat by waiting until the substrands were all drawn to add the crossovers, but then all 36 crossovers would have to be added manually.
+The above steps could have been simplified somewhat by waiting until the domains were all drawn to add the crossovers, but then all 36 crossovers would have to be added manually.
 The total time in each case is probably comparable.
 It's your preference how much to try to plan ahead so that the copied substructures are more complete.